 Once a bill has been sent to the floor of either chamber, it may be debated by the members.
-The permanent edition of the Congressional record contains the debates, including "extended remarks," not presented on the floor, but added afterwards.
+The permanent edition of the Congressional Record contains the debates, including "extended remarks," not presented on the floor, but added afterward.
 These extended remarks usually appear in italics and may be of lesser value to the legislative history researcher.
 The value of floor debates varies, depending on the activity, but the debates are generally not considered as important as committee reports.

 To Locate Debates Online

-Thomas contains the Congressional record from the 101st Congress (1989) to present.
+Thomas contains the Congressional Record from the 101st Congress (1989) to present.

-LexisNexis and Westlaw contain the Congressional record from the 99th Congress (1985) forward (authorized users only).
+LexisNexis and Westlaw contain the Congressional Record from the 99th Congress (1985) forward (authorized users only).

 To Locate Debates in Print

-Congressional record: proceedings and debates of the Congress.
+Congressional Record: Proceedings and Debates of the Congress.